-Applicants who were forced to leave their previous accommodation as a result of such abuse will be dealt with in terms of the homelessness policy and awarded the appropriate points.
+Applicants who were forced to leave their previous accommodation because of such abuse will be dealt with in terms of the homelessness policy and awarded the appropriate points.

-With regard to external applications, if the points attained are not sufficient to give the applicant priority attention, Rosehill would consider, with the applicant's consent, accepting the case as a referral from the applicant's landlord.
+Regarding external applications, if the points attained are not sufficient to give the applicant priority attention, Rosehill would consider, with the applicant's consent, accepting the case as a referral from the applicant's landlord.
 Any consideration for a referral is subject to the availability of stock.